Estimate Time6 min

 • Protect what you have with basic insurance—particularly if it's available through your employer at a competitive cost.
 Health, disability, and life insurances are crucial for protecting your finances.
 Also remember to set up beneficiaries for your accounts and review them regularly.

-• If you're eligible, saving money in a flexible spending account (FSA) or health savings account (HSA) can help you save on health care costs and taxes too.
+• If you're eligible, saving money in a flexible spending account (FSA) or health savings account (HSA) can help you save on both health care costs and taxes.

-• If you don't already have an emergency fund, consider saving $1,000 or one month's worth of essential expenses.
+• If you don't already have an emergency savings, consider saving $1,000 and working your way up to 3 to 6 months' worth of essential expenses.

 • If you have access to a workplace savings plan, consider saving at least enough to get any match offered by your employer.